aaron-grau/curic/rails/projects/first_routes/README.md

 Notice how we've namespaced all the parameters of the user to create under `:user`.
 This leverages mass-assignment to set all the uploaded attributes.
-This is an extremely common Rails pattern: pretty much every time we upload parameters we will nest them under in an inner hash to use for mass assignment.
+This is an extremely common Rails pattern: pretty much every time we upload parameters we will nest them under an inner hash to use for mass assignment.

 ### Handling Submission Errors